Explanation of terms

 government policy or practice.

-Spontaneous, where the service is
+Spontaneous, where the

 temporary in fulfilling a specific